PaulBeggs/PaulBeggs/README.md

 ### Hi there 👋

+- Currently, I am exploring the typesetting language, LaTeX.

-- I am currently working on making a Linear Algebra Calculator using Java and IntelliJ.
+- In the past, I've made a Linear Algebra Calculator using Java and IntelliJ.

 - I am not actively looking for additional help on my projects, but if you think there is something you could contribute, please don't hesitate to contact me!